 If you want to start applying right away, use BeamJobs’ free templates for your resumes, CVs, and cover letters.
 Simply choose from one of their templates and start filling in the designated spaces in your resume.
 You don’t need to change your resume’s structure if you don’t want to.

 However, you can change small things, like the font colour, add a photo, or bold/unbold text.
+Including a photo of yourself can help you stand out during the screening process.
+Using a background remover may help you achieve a clean and professional look.
 If you want to highlight your job title (recommend), don’t bold the text.
 ATS systems sometimes skip over bolded text, so use a thicker font or text size to bring attention to your experience.

 How to Structure Your Resume the Right Way

 Building an incredible resume is key if you want to find the best opportunities, but it doesn’t just come down to what’s written in the resume.
 Formatting is equally essential to employers.

 At the top of your resume, include your name, address, phone number, and social media profile (LinkedIn, if possible).
 Your personal details will look the same, regardless if you’re a senior or entry-level applicant.
 These details can also be formatted in the upper right or left corner.

 A professional summary briefly describes your experience and expertise to a potential employer.
 If you’re a new graduate, talk about your internships and academic projects.
 If you’re a mid-level to senior employee, touch on your experience, career milestones, and other noteworthy skills.

 The skills section is where you have to pay attention to keywords.
 ATS software scans for words and phrases to see if your resume matches the job description, so always pull keywords for the job posting before applying.
 You can put this section below the summary or personal details.